 - Theee Urban SpaceCat (Cassette-Zine) is a publication of my artwork, ramblings, stories, correspondences, miscellaneous found objects, music, commentary, and anything else packaged with a cassette tape or compact disc of my recordings… whatever they may be.
 I wish to publish an issue every three or four months (depending on available funds).
 It is intended as an outlet for all of my artistic endeavors, combined into one package, modeled after decades of correspondence with my friends.

-- Mike Damn Nobody is my experimental noise project.
+- Mike Damn Nobody is my experimental noise project; incorporating tape loops, circuit-bending, custom instruments, and anything else available to make a racket.
+Live events often have a more chaotic theatrical presentation than my other stuff.
 I might book some shows for this again.
 Recordings are available as “RecycleTapes”, as well as digital downloads.

-- MykNobody is an alternate spelling sometimes used when I’m painting or making other art, just because I can.
+- MykNobody is an alternate spelling sometimes used when I’m painting or making other art, just because.

 ♛ ★ ★ ★ ★ ★ ★ ☆ Prog ☆ Punk 🐱 Noise ☆ Rock ☆ ★ ★ ★ ★ ★ ★ ♛